 Bookkeeping is of utmost importance to all kinds and levels of businesses.
 It is essential to small businesses because it helps them stay on track toward profitability or scaling up.

-It also helps small businesses keep their heads above financial water and can prevent the owners from ending up in a financial body bag.
+It helps small businesses keep their heads above the financial baseline and can prevent the owners from ending up in a financial body bag.

 Is Freelance Bookkeeping Profitable?